Mitral valve regurgitation

-- Write down key personal information, including a family history of heart disease, heart defects, genetic disorders, stroke, high blood pressure or diabetes, and any major stresses or recent life changes.
+- Write down important personal information, including a family history of heart disease, heart problems present from birth, genetic conditions, stroke, high blood pressure or diabetes, and any major stresses or recent life changes.

-For mitral valve regurgitation, some basic questions to ask your doctor include:
+For mitral valve regurgitation, some basic questions to ask a health care professional include: